 Abstract.
-The work outlines the development of a data curation and data provenance framework in the EUDAT Collaborative Data Infrastructure.
-Practical use cases are described, as well as results of defining and implementing data curation policies and data provenance patterns.
+The work outlines an approach to the development of a data curation framework in the EUDAT Collaborative Data Infrastructure.
+Practical use cases are described as well as provisional results of defining granular data curation policies with high potential for their machine-executable implementation.

-Keywords: data curation, data provenance, e-infrastructures, long-term digital preservation, policies.
+Keywords: data curation, e-infrastructures, long-term digital preservation, policies